IMERSS/biodiversity-change-protocol/content/en/docs/extirpation_historical/single_cells/index.md

 to a heuristic: how much effort do we need to exhaust in an area before we are satisfied that our search is complete?

+{{% imgproc beta_sweep Fill "6000x4000" %}}
+{{% /imgproc %}}

 For this thought experiment, the appropriate unit of analysis is at the cell level.

-Imagine yourself in a 30x30m error (better yet, get out into the field!)
+Imagine yourself in a 30x30m area (better yet, get out into the field!)
-How much time do you think you need to adequately search this area.
+How much time do you think you need to adequately search this area?

 There are many factors to consider here, including the size of the target organism and the complexity of its environment.
 Moreover,

-All cells are not created equal!
-So one needs to adopt a heuristic and generalize across cells
+...

-Best practices for species inventory and rare species surveys recommend intuitive searches
+Best practices for species inventory and rare species surveys recommend intuitive searches...